My Honest Review of The Andaz Mayakoba Riviera Maya by Hyatt

 “Every Andaz encourages both guests’ and associates’ to express their own sense of it.”

-Arriving to the Mayakoba properties is an experience in and of itself.
+Arriving at the Mayakoba properties is an experience in and of itself.

-Once you pass through the security gate, you travel down a brick path that winds through the thick and verdant jungle that envelops you on both sides.
+Once you pass through the security gate, you travel down a brick path that winds through the thick, verdant jungle, enveloping you on both sides.

 The drive itself to Andaz Mayakoba doesn’t take much more than five minutes, but you immediately get a feel for the natural luxury awaiting your arrival.